mmolinar/til/ruby/rb_methods.md

 ```

 ### .collect or .map
+Arrays, Hashes, Ranges
+Returns: Array
-Arrays, Hashes, Ranges  The main use for map is to transform data
+The main use for map is to transform data.
 Takes a block and applies the expression in the block to every element in an array without changing the initial array.
 Returns a new array filled with whatever gets returned by the block each time it runs.
 ```
 my_nums = [1, 2, 3]